rininaskar/to-do-list/README.md

 # to-do-list

-Created To-do-list using HTML, SCSS and JavaScript
+Created To-do-list using HTML, SCSS and JavaScript.